How To Define Your Target Market in 7 Steps

 Validate Value Proposition

-Now that you’ve finished your audience study and have a clear image of who your target consumer is, it’s time to start advertising.
+Now that you’ve finished your audience study and have a clear image of your target consumer, it’s time to start advertising.
 Though search engine optimization (SEO) is the most effective marketing approach with the greatest return on investment, producing ads allows you to make quick progress while also providing you with a wealth of information.

 You can start running Facebook and Instagram advertising quickly with Facebook Ads Manager.
 And if you’re not sure where to start placing advertisements, check out Audience Insights to see how your target audience compares to real-world Facebook users.